sojedaa/Diffusion_Models/README.md

 Report the function of each of the parameters and upload a subplot with a text of your choice varying the parameters.
 To run the colab it is necessary to make a copy and run it for the first time with the baseline parameters.

+## Report
+All the results and analysis should be on a PDF file.
+Submit the eddited codes to the repository and the report before October 24th at 23:59.

 ## Requirements

 * Python >= 3.7